hoangsonww/The-MovieVerse-Database/src/README.md

 The HTML directory includes all the markup files necessary for the structure of the web pages.

 - `about.html`: Contains information about the MovieVerse app.
+- `analytics.html`: A page for viewing database analytics and user interactions.
 - `actor-details.html`: A detailed view of actor profiles.
 - `company-details.html`: Provides information about movie production companies.
 - `create-account.html`: Allows users to create an account on MovieVerse.